 Welcome to Bridge Academy Central which forms part of the Stephenson (MK) Trust, we hope that you find the contents of our website useful.
-I have been employed by the Trust for the last five years across all sites.
 If there is anything below which is unclear or you would like further clarification please contact me using the details set out below.

 Bridge Academy came into being on 1 October 2013, having previously been four separate Pupil Referral Units, known locally as Personalised Education Centres [PECs].
 We now operate as one Academy across three geographically dispersed sites within one Academy.
 Strong links are maintained with referring mainstream schools.

 Data on attendance is fed back weekly to mainstream partners and academic progress data shared on a half termly basis.
 This is important particularly as reintegration is a primary focus of the work undertaken, particularly at Key Stage 3.
 Support in Bridge Academy is provided for up to 195 young people of secondary school age.

 Students are referred to Bridge Academy via a monthly Alternative Education Panel, or in some cases on an emergency placement between Panel meetings.
 Each of the secondary schools in Milton Keynes, the Milton Keynes Local Authority and Milton Keynes College are represented at a senior level, on the Alternative Education Panel.
 Our aim is to improve on predicted mainstream outcomes notably at the end of Key Stage 4.
 This allows Bridge Academy Central to demonstrate both individual and whole school improvement.